Category Archives: Personal

 He had a rugged, but kind, short-bearded face with laughing brown eyes and charm that wouldn’t quit.
 We came from similar marital backgrounds.
 We each knew what it was like to be in an abusive relationship, encumbered with alcoholic spouses, broken promises, and betrayal.
 We both shared the same desires, with honesty and trust at the top.

 When he asked me one day what my goals in life were, I couldn’t answer, turning my face as the tears fell.
-Burdened over daily matters as a single mom, clouded my vision for the tomorrows.
-After several dates, for the first time in a long time, I thought about a future and possibly having one with him.
+Burdened by daily matters as a single mom, clouded my vision for tomorrow.
+After several dates, for the first time in a long time, I found myself thinking about the future and possibly having one with him.

-After my ex deserted us, I had to find a job to earn income.
-But my being away had left the children’s safety net to unravel.
+After my ex deserted us, I had to find a job to earn an income.
+However, my absence had left the children’s safety net to unravel.
 One by one, serious issues ensued that needed my undivided attention.
 I could only do so much.
-I felt guilt ridden, like a complete failure.
+I felt guilt-ridden, like a complete failure.

 Being a single mom took its toll; it wasn’t fun.
 I felt tired of pretending I had it together.
-My faith had always been the glue in my life but I had let God down too.
+My faith had always been the glue in my life, but I had let God down as well.
 I’ve been too busy, feeling haggard with the hustle and bustle of life, trying to keep our heads above water from the bills that flooded in every month.

 “Are you sure you’re ready for the whole package?”
 I had asked him.
-Incomplete individuals usually search for fulfillment and happiness in others instead of finding their sense of well-being and self-worth from within.
+Incomplete individuals often seek fulfillment and happiness in others, rather than finding their sense of well-being and self-worth within themselves.
 I had since learned that my completeness didn’t come from having faith in any man, but in a perfect God who loved me unconditionally, like no other.

 976904_4906174254116_1405176997_o